 He continued to write music, record, and produce records.
 In 2003, he was invited (via internet, again) to play at Eck's Saloon, in Southeast Denver.
 He played the concert, which Dan Byers recorded on video for everyone who played there.
 Dan and his promoter mom, became good friends again, and invited Chocky to play in their "house band".
 Chocky says Dan Byers is one of the most talented musicians he's ever played music with.
 He had the good fortune of meeting and playing music with some of the best and most popular musicians in Denver.

-Some of the people Chocky says he remebers with fondness meeting sometimes sharing the stage are the writer of the song, "Don't Bogart That Joint, My Friend", the producer of Caribou Ranch (Chicago's Studio Ranch), and Johnny Lang, a longtime favorite and outstanding guitarist in Denver.
+Some of the people Chocky says he remembers with fondness meeting or sometimes sharing the stage with various artists.
+One such writer is the artist who wrote the song, "Don't Bogart That Joint, My Friend".
+Another was the producer of Caribou Ranch (Chicago's Ranch Studio).
+Johnny Lang, a longtime favorite and outstanding guitarist in Denver was playing in a club.
+Chocky was asked to leave the stage for the next act, but Johnny Lang got up on the stage and told the director to stop.
+He then started up a song to play with Chocky.
+They traded leads back and forth and Chocky remembers this with great fondness.
+He has great respect for Lang.
 There were many others he had the good fortune to meet and make music with.
 He began recording favorite rock songs to cover.
-Many are posted on the website, www.chockykay.com
+Many are posted on the website, www.chockykay.com .